Developing in development – a working life with Monitor

 “Sometimes a qualified programmer will say something can't be done; but we can’t say for sure.
 So we solve it anyway.”

-The labor market in the 1990s was similar to today’s for people looking to work in programming and software development.
-Thomas says he could well have earned a higher salary if he’d moved to Stockholm, but he appreciated the security of working in Hudiksvall.
+The labor market in the 1990s was similar to today’s for people looking to work with programming and software development.
+Thomas says he could well have earned a higher salary if he’d moved to Stockholm, but he liked the security of working in Hudiksvall.

 What’s made you stay at the company so long?

-“I normally say ‘I haven't been here so long’; I get a new job every 10 years with new requirements,” says Kenneth.
+“I normally say ‘I haven't been here so long’; I have a new job every 10 years with new requirements,” says Kenneth.

 Does it feel like your life's work?

 “A little.
 It’s been a fun and interesting journey through the years,” Thomas says.
 We must have done a few things right at least,” he adds, modestly.